 Yes, they can!
 Just a couple of examples show how long-lasting they can be: the first dental implant patient had his four implants for four decades before the passed away.
 The second dental implant patient has had his implants for 48 years and counting!

 But that’s just a couple of examples.
 Let’s consider long-term studies, about 20 years.
 These studies show that between 90 and 95% of dental implants are still in place at the end of the follow-up, an average of 15-17 years after placement.

 In fact, in terms of defining the “lifetime” of dental implants, we just haven’t reached that point yet.
 Over half of dental implant failures occur in the first year, during what is described as the “wearing in” period.
-Then relatively few fail after that, and no studies have been long enough to show the point at which dental implants begin to fail at a significant rate again, what would be considered the end of their lifetime.
+Then relatively few fail after that, and no studies have been long enough to show the point at which they begin to fail at a significant rate again, what would be considered the end of their lifetime.

 We can’t guarantee how long your implants will last, but we can say that dental implants can last a lifetime.
 And we give your implants the best chance of success by using a specialist for placing your implants.
 Studies have shown that implants placed by specialists have a higher success rate than those placed by general dentists, especially inexperienced ones.

 If you want to learn more about dental implants and whether they’re right for you, please call (585) 244-3337 or email us for an appointment with a Rochester implant dentist at Contemporary Dentistry.